Skip to main content

 Releasing and Changelog Guide

-This project follows Semantic Versioning and keeps a human-focused changelog.
+This document is the single source for SI release policy and the release checklist.
+It follows Semantic Versioning and keeps a human-focused changelog.

 Versioning Rules